Magisk-Modules-Repo/energizedprotection/README.md

 ## Usage:

 #### Feature Details
-- `1-7` - Energized Packs - Energized `main` blocking packs.
+- `1-6` - Energized Packs - Energized `main` blocking packs.
-- `p/s` - Extensions - Porn Lite and Social Extensions, to apply with the `main` pack.
+- `p/pl/s` - Extensions - Porn, Porn Lite and Social Extensions, to apply with the `main` pack.
 - `dp` - Delta Patchset - this will be visible, when any `delta patch` will be available to apply.
 - `c` - Clear Hosts - this will clear your `hosts` file to default hosts.
+Also, clears filters.
 - `w` - Apply Whitelist - use this to apply `whitelisted` domains.
+- `iw` - Instant Whitelist - when you have to instantly whitelist `one` domain.
-- `b` - Apply Blacklis - use this to apply `blacklisted` domains.
+- `b` - Apply Blacklist - use this to apply `blacklisted` domains.
+- `ib` - Instant Blacklist - when you have to instantly blacklist `one` domain.
+- `re` - Redirect Domains - `redirect` domains in `redirectlist` to an IP.
+- `ir` - Instant Redirect - when you have to instantly redirect `one` domain.
 - `u` - Current-O-Update - this will update your current pack, and auto apply your whitelist and blacklist.
 Use this when you have to update.
+- `ck` - Check Domain - check a domain whether it's `already` blocked or not!
+- `bp` - Backup Hosts - makes a backup of your `current` hosts.
+- `rs` - Restore Hosts - restores the hosts you made a `backup` before.
 - `i` - Web & Info - Website and Infos.
 - `ip` - Redirection IP - to change the default `0.0.0.0` ip to your own.
-- `iw` - Instant Whitelist - when you have to instantly whitelist `one` domain.
-- `ib` - Instant Whitelist - when you have to instantly blacklist `one` domain.
 - `in` - Instructions - type for detailed instructions.
 - `q` - Quit - `exit` the script.